t7Lin/blog-fuwari/src/content/posts/The million pound bank note.md

 Henry: Not at all.
 It’s my first trip here.

-Roderick: ==I wonder, Mr Adams, if you’d mind us asking you a few questions.
+Roderick: I wonder, Mr Adams, if you’d mind us asking you a few questions.

 Henry: Not at all.
 Go right ahead.